BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Understanding ETF taxation in India can aid in tax planning and help investors earn better post-tax returns.
 This article explores the main tax considerations—ranging from capital gains categories to dividend distribution—for individuals looking to optimise their ETF strategies.

-• Table of contents
+Table of contents

-1. What is ETF taxation
+1. What is ETF taxation in India?

-What is ETF taxation
+What is ETF taxation in India?

-ETFs operate similarly to mutual funds in terms of pooling investor money to purchase a basket of securities.
+ETFs in India operate similarly to mutual funds in terms of pooling investor money to purchase a basket of securities.
 However, the way an ETF is classified (equity-oriented, debt-oriented, or commodity-based) determines its tax treatment.

 • Classification matters